 Abhyasa: The Power of Practice

-We all know: practice makes a man perfect, but why?
-What is the fundamental mechanism that allows us to improve with each repetition?
-This principle underpins all human accomplishment, from our survival to our greatest achievements.
 The answer lies in a philosophy of action and the incredible neural engine we carry in our heads.

 The Philosophy of Action: Karma Yoga

-Bhagavad Gita offers a powerful framework to understand "actions".
-Karma Yoga, literally means "connecting with actions".
-In most scenarios, when we act, our focus is on the outcomes.
-We are attached to the results.
-The key is to let go this attachment - detach from cravings for specific goals - focus purely on the action.
-This is not about despising sensory pleasures or hating senses.
-Senses are necessary for our survival.
-It is about dedicating time to actions for their own sake - remember your childhood play-time.
-When action itself becomes the focus of our attention, the desires automatically take a backseat.
-Karmyoga is not about what you are doing - it is all about how you are doing.
+In most scenarios, our focus is on the outcome when we act.
+We become attached to the results.
+The key is to let go of this attachment, detach from the craving for specific goals, and focus purely on the action itself.
+This isn't about despising sensory pleasures or hating the senses; they are necessary for our survival.
+It is about dedicating time to action for its own sake—think back to your childhood playtime.
+When the action itself becomes our focus, desire automatically takes a backseat.
+Karma Yoga

 Krishna says:

-"One who initiates actions by regulating the senses with the mind, engaged in Karm Yoga with active work organs, and detached to the outcomes, that person is special.
+with active work organs, and detached from the outcomes, that person is special.
 He excels."

-"Regulating the senses with the mind" means managing our emotional responses and distinguishing the metaphysical from the physical.
+"Regulating the senses with the mind" means managing our emotional responses.
+We need to distinguish the metaphysical from the physical.
 Desires exist primarily in the metaphysical realm.
-By focusing on the action rather than its potential fruits, we make practice a ritual, a Yazna, and unlock our potential for excellence.
-Such actions are known as an offering to the divine.
+Actions are always physical—even coding.
+By focusing on the action rather than its potential fruits, we connect with the real.
+We make practice a ritual, a Yazna

 The Learning Engine: Our Neural Network

 Furthermore, this incredible processing power is seamlessly integrated with our "action organs."
 Our hands alone are connected to 200,000 neurons, translating to nearly one and a half billion synapses.
 The famous "Homunculus Man" illustration, which depicts the human body in proportion to the cortical area dedicated to its parts, shows our hands as enormous, highlighting their importance in our interaction with the world.
+This is very important because AIs may increase our meta-physical space, but the action-space is always the physical realm.
+With increasing processing capacity, we must double down on our Karma.

-The Mechanism of Mastery: Yazna and Sleep
+The Mechanism of Mastery: Yazna

 How do we train this biological beast?
-The process involves two key components: the ritual of action (Yazna) and the consolidation that happens during sleep.
+The process involves two key components: the ritual of action (Yazna

-When we repeatedly perform a set of actions—our Yazna—we are feeding our brain training data.
+—we are feeding our brain training data.
 Modern science has shown that during the REM stage of sleep, our brain gets to work.
-With the senses and motor controls temporarily offline, the mind rehearses the day's activities, running millions of simulations and tweaks to find the most efficient neural pathways.
-This is why, when we wake up, tasks often feel simpler, and we are better prepared.
-Each cycle of Yazna and sleep refines our abilities, making us more perfect with each iteration.
+With the senses and motor controls temporarily offline, the mind rehearses the past day's activities, running millions of simulations and tweaks to find the most efficient neural pathways.
+This is why tasks often feel simpler when we wake up.
+Each cycle of Yazna

-Evolution has prioritized REM sleep, even though it makes us vulnerable, underscoring its critical importance for learning.
-This is our evolutionary advantage.
-When we focus on a specific problem set, the mind trains itself efficiently.
-However, if we feed it desires for specific outcomes, we divert its immense power to a simple, probabilistic calculation.
-It tries to predict the chances of success, which, in a complex world, often results in a 50/50 guess.
-This uncertainty creates doubt, or Sanshya.
+When we act on a specific problem set, with action as our goal, the mind trains itself efficiently.
+However, if we let it brood over desires for specific outcomes, we divert its immense power to a simple, probabilistic computation.
+It does try to predict the chances of success, which, in a complex world, often results in a 50/50 guess.
+This uncertainty creates doubt, or Sanshya

 By providing our mind with the clean data of action, it becomes a self-learning supercomputer.
-By asking it the wrong questions about outcomes, we create a mess of doubt that often requires sedatives to quiet.
-In our modern world, filled with distractions, Karma Yoga offers a proven path forward.
+By asking it the wrong questions—those about outcomes—we create a mess of doubt that often requires sedatives to quiet it down.
+In our modern, distraction-filled world, Karma Yoga

 The Uniqueness of Skill

-This is why a skill is uniquely yours.
-You can write down the steps to swim, but you cannot transfer the embodied understanding of how you swim.
-That knowledge is decrypted from your personal copy of the universal consciousness, the Bramha.
+.
 We each hold a small, unique piece of the whole.
-By mastering even one skill, we bring something to the "potluck party" of collective knowledge, granting us access to the entire feast.
+By mastering even one tiny skill, we bring something to the "potluck party" of collective knowledge, granting us access to the entire evolutionary feast.
 The process of mastering the skill is ultimately more important than the skill itself.
 As Krishna advises:

 "Nityam Yazne Pratishtitam"